sabayneh1/MicroBlogOps/README.md

 ## Repository Structure

-- **ansible/** - Contains playbooks and roles for setting up the Kubernetes cluster.
 - **docker/** - Houses the Dockerfiles for building the application's images.
 - **eks-terraform/** - Terraform scripts to establish an EKS cluster.
 - **kube/** - Kubernetes configuration files for the application deployment.
-- **terraform/** - Scripts for provisioning infrastructure on AWS, such as EC2 instances.
+- **terraform/** - Scripts for provisioning infrastructure on AWS, such as EC2 instances and it Contains playbooks and roles for setting up the Kubernetes cluster.

 ## Features in `kube/` Directory